List of Doom ports: Microsoft Windows

 The first version of Doom for Windows was released under the name Doom 95, on August 20, 1996.
 It was compatible with Windows 95 and up, and was able to use WADs from the DOS versions.
 It also allowed users to set up multiplayer games much easier than in DOS.
 It was included with Final Doom.
 The port was project-led by Gabe Newell and other later founders of Valve.

 On September 26, 2001, Doom Collector's Edition was released, containing The Ultimate Doom, Doom II, and Final Doom.
 It was re-released on January 1, 2004 with added preview content for Doom 3.
 Some early versions of Doom 3 included the Collector's Edition and a small demon figurine as a bonus.
 The BFG Edition of Doom 3, released on October 15, 2012, includes The Ultimate Doom as well as Doom II.

 On August 3, 2007, The Ultimate Doom, Doom II, and Final Doom were released on Steam.
 This release runs the original DOS versions of the game using DOSBox, a DOS emulator.

+On January 9, 2020, the 25th anniversary release, previously only available on consoles and mobile devices, was released on the Bethesda.net games store.
+On September 3, 2020 it was also made available on Steam as a free update for the existing DOSBox release, with later releases on GOG.com and the Epic Games Store.

+On August 8, 2024, Steam, GOG.com, and Epic Games received a free update which once again replaced the 25th anniversary release with Doom + Doom II.
+This version was also released on the Microsoft Store.

 Acorn RISC OS

-AcornDoom was released for the Acorn Archimedes by R-Comp Interactive on February 7, 1998.
+AcornDoom was released for both the 26 and 32 bit ARM incarnations of RISC OS, by R-Comp Interactive, on February 7, 1998.
 It was made available in a bundle of three Doom games: The Ultimate Doom, Doom II, and Master Levels for Doom II, as well as the Maximum Doom add-on pack, which contains over 3,000 user levels.